NOPA August US soybean crush below most estimates at 161.453 million bushels

 CHICAGO, Sept 15 (Reuters) - The U.S. soybean crush fell to an 11-month low in August and was below almost all trade estimates, while end-of-month soyoil stocks dropped to a nearly six-year low, according to National Oilseed Processors Association (NOPA) data released on Friday.

+The crush was well below the average trade estimate of 167.802 million bushels in a Reuters survey.

-NOPA data showed a sharp year-on-year drop in crushing in August in Iowa, the No. 2 soybean producing state, and a moderate decline in the Southwest region.
+NOPA data showed a sharp year-on-year drop in crushing in August in Iowa, the No. 2 soybean state, and a moderate decline in the Southwest.

+The average estimate was 6.35 million bushels above the actual value, the largest miss since June 2021, according to NOPA and Reuters polling data.

+The crush industry's recent capacity expansion and adverse weather such as last month's Midwest heat wave and hurricane rains that disrupted transportation in the Southeast, made pinning down the August crush more difficult, some analysts said.

-Analysts had expected a much smaller drop in soyoil stocks to 1.483 billion pounds, according to the average of estimates gathered from eight analysts.
-Estimates ranged from 1.425 billion to 1.525 billion pounds, with a median of 1.489 billion pounds.
+Analysts had expected a much smaller drop in soyoil stocks to 1.483 billion pounds.

 ((karl.plume@thomsonreuters.com; +1 313 484 5285))